 At night, look for the free events provided by the city; we went to one at the Cité del’Océan, a museum with outstanding architecture that imitates sea waves.
 People were skating, playing, or, like us, simply enjoying the sunset with a drink in hands.

-Expect of Biarritz the French elegance of striped beach umbrellas, long beach hats, delicious gourmet foods and, to top it all, a 60’s vibe casino.
+Expect of Biarritz the French elegance of stripped beach umbrellas, long beach hats, delicious gourmet foods and, to top it all, a 60’s vibe casino.
 Make sure you have a filet tartare for me.
 Merci!

 Leave the French Basque Country taking the 1h bus ride to San Sebástian — or Donostía, in Basque — and arrive in a different country that may as well be a different world.
-From quiet chic to the loud and messy.
-It all balances like yin and yang, or may I say as wine and pintxos?
+From quiet chic to the loud and messy, it all balances like yin and yang.
+Or may I say as wine and pintxos?

-San Sebastián might feel small but prepare to walk a lot (great to burn the calories from all the drinking and snacking!).
+San Sebastián might feel small but be prepared to walk a lot (great to burn the calories from all the drinking and snacking!).
 We stayed at Hotel Gran Bahia Bernardo, which was great to get out of the crowds of the bottom of Monte Urgull and La Concha Bay.
 The hotel was located on the other side of the bridge that divides the Urumea river, an area that you should go for a night if you can, as it has its charm and it feels more like where the locals hang out.